olets/zsh-abbr-v5-docs/docs/advanced.md

 ### vi mode

-Switching to vi mode —with plain old `bindkey -v` or with a vi/Vim mode plugin that calls `bindkey -v` — will wipe out the keybindings zsh-abbr's interactive behavior relies on.
+Switching to vi mode —with `bindkey -v` or software which calls `bindkey -v` — will wipe out the keybindings zsh-abbr's interactive behavior relies on.
 If you use vi mode, enable it before initializing zsh-abbr.

 ```shell{4}:no-line-numbers
 # .zshrc